shawnhuyiwen/pulse/src/cpp/study/multiplex_ventilation/ReadMe.md

   - <b>bin/test_results/multiplex_ventilation/simulations</b> : Will contain a folder for each run simulation that will containe both logs and csv files for each patient

-An accompanying SimulationListData json file will be created : bin/test_results/multiplex_ventilation/simulations/simlist_results.json
+Two accompanying SimulationListData json file will be created :
+  - bin/test_results/multiplex_ventilation/simulations/multiplex_simlist_results.json
+  - bin/test_results/multiplex_ventilation/simulations/solo_simlist_results.json

-This file was used for analyis using the algorithms implemented in the [analysis.py]() file
+This file was used for analyis using the algorithms implemented in the [analysis.py](https://gitlab.kitware.com/physiology/engine/-/blob/3.x/src/python/pulse/study/multiplex_ventilation/analysis.py) file.
+Note we use PyCharm, and we provide a .idea project in the src/python directory.
+You will need to build Pulse with the Pulse_PYTHON_API CMake flag enabled, and add `install/bin` folder to your PyCharm interpreter path.

 ### Other run modes